 4. Are there lifestyle changes that bring heartburn relief?

 One safe, first step is to cut out any foods and drinks that trigger your heartburn symptoms.
-Coffee, chocolate, carbonated drinks, spicy foods, tomatoes, citrus fruits, dairy, and alcohol are common heartburn triggers.
+Coffee, chocolate, carbonated drinks, fatty and spicy foods, tomatoes, citrus fruits, some dairy, and alcohol are common heartburn triggers.
 With heartburn, eating smaller meals and avoiding food for two to three hours before bedtime can ease symptoms.
 You may want to keep a heartburn diary to help determine what foods trigger the problem.
 Cutting out smoking and losing weight if you're overweight can also relieve heartburn.

 5. How long does it take for heartburn treatment to work?

 The answer depends on whether you're about to try an over-the-counter antacid or a long-term prescription drug.
 Each heartburn treatment works differently, but in general:

 Antacids like Tums work instantly, but wear off quickly.
 Antacids work best if taken 30 to 60 minutes before eating.

 - Histamine blockers take effect in about an hour, but must be taken twice a day for heartburn prevention.